-Sexual Assault Responder Program
+Sexual Misconduct Responder Program

-Often when people hear about sexual assault, they automatically think about rape.
-However, sexual assaults occur on a continuum of intrusion and violation.
-If permission has not been given or the individual does not want to engage in the sexual activity or is tricked, coerced or pressured into the behavior, it is sexual assault.
-It is also sexual assault when sexual behavior occurs when a person is unable to give consent due to being under the influence of alcohol or other drugs.
+Often when people hear about sexual misconduct or sexual violence, they automatically think about rape.
+However, sexual misconduct occurs on a continuum.
+If permission has not been given or the individual does not want to engage in the sexual activity or is tricked, coerced or pressured into the behavior, it is sexual misconduct.
+It is also sexual misconduct when sexual behavior occurs when a person is unable to give consent due to being under the influence of alcohol or other drugs.

-There are many decisions a person must make during her/his recovery from sexual assault.
-University of Mount Union provides services that can assist the sexual assault survivor with this process.
-The Sexual Assault Responder Program is designed for this purpose.
+There are many decisions a person must make during her/his recovery from being a target of sexual misconduct/violence.
+University of Mount Union provides services that can assist the student with this process.
+The Sexual Misconduct Responder Program is designed for this purpose.

-What is a sexual assault responder?
+What is a sexual misconduct responder?

-Sexual assault responders are Mount Union faculty and staff members who are trained to help someone who has been sexually assaulted understand their options.
+Sexual misconduct responders are Mount Union faculty and staff members who are trained to help a student who has been the recipient of sexual misconduct understand her/his options.
 They will not make decisions for the person, but will provide her/him with the knowledge s/he needs to make decisions.
 The responder who is contacted either goes to the person who calls or makes arrangements to meet her/him.

-The responder assists the person as s/he addresses counseling, medical and legal issues, and helps with any other concerns the person may have.
-A list of responders can be found on the next page.
+The responder assists the person as s/he addresses the need for counseling, medical and legal issues, and helps with any other concerns the person may have.
+The most up-to-date list of responders can be found o iRaider at http://portal.mountunion.edu/student_life/SexualAssaultResponders/Pages/SexualAssaultResponderList.aspx.

-Why should someone who has been sexually assaulted call a Sexual Assault Responder?
+Why should someone who has been the recipient of sexual misconduct/violence call a Sexual Misconduct Responder?

 By contacting a responder, the person can gain valuable assistance and information to help her/him make the many decisions ahead.
 She/he will also have someone to support her/him during this challenging time.
-The responder will provide written materials to the survivor that explains her/his many options.
-It is important to note that if a member of the Mount Union community informs a responder about an assault, she/he is required by University policy and by law to report the assault to the police and to the Office of Student Affairs.
-This report does not mean that the survivor has to make a statement or pursue prosecution; just that the police will be informed of what happened.
-If the survivor is unwilling to make a statement, she/he will need to tell the police this directly.
-The survivor should be aware that she/he will not be able to control the progress or outcome of a legal investigation, but that her/his wishes will be given serious consideration.
+The responder will provide written materials to the student that explains her/his many options.
+It is important to note that if a member of the Mount Union community informs a responder about an act of sexual misconduct, she/he may be required, depending on the specifics of the situation, by University policy and by law to report the act to the police and to the Office of Student Affairs.
+This report does not mean that the student has to make a statement or pursue prosecution; just that the police will be informed of what happened.
+If the student is unwilling to make a statement, she/he will need to tell the police this directly.
+The student should be aware that she/he will not be able to control the progress or outcome of a legal investigation, but that her/his wishes will be given serious consideration.

-What if someone who has been sexually assaulted doesn't want to call a responder?
+What if someone who has been the recipient of sexual misconduct doesn't want to call a responder?

 There are decisions that the person needs to make with or without a responder.
 The person should give serious consideration to getting assistance from a responder or other trained sexual assault advocate.
-In case the sexual assault survivor decides to work through this process without the benefit of a responder's assistance, there is additional information below that focuses on the major issues the person will need to address during her/his recovery from sexual assault.
+In case the student who has been the target of sexual misconduct decides to work through this process without the benefit of a responder's assistance, there is additional information below that focuses on the major issues the person will need to address during her/his recovery from this experience.

-Who else can someone who has been sexually assaulted call for help?
+Who else can someone call for help?